strawify/osu-web/README.md

-# ¡nso
+# osu!web

-A browser rhythm game where players click circles following rhythm of the music.
+Browser rhythm game where players click circles following rhythm of the music.
 Powered by [PixiJS](https://www.pixijs.com).
 Beatmap source: [Sayobot](https://osu.sayobot.cn).
 Note: This is an unofficial implementation of [osu!](https://osu.ppy.sh).
 Scoring and judgement rules differ from official versions.
 Some music might not be perfectly syncing.
 Modes other than osu! (std) are unsupported.

 ## Screenshots